garrylachman/chatgpt-technology-blog/exampleSite/content/blog/the-art-of-programming.md

 ---
 title: "The Art of Programming"
-date: 2021-08-07T15:30:00
+date: 2021-09-21T12:00:00
 draft: false
-description: "Discover the beauty and intricacies of programming"
+description: "An exploration of the art of programming and its importance in our digital world."
 categories:
 - "Technology"
 tags: